 Level I Students will: EERF.1.3.c.
 Attend to one final -e convention for representing common long vowel sounds.
 Ex.
 Attend to a picture of a word (e.g., home) as the word is spoken to demonstrate the final -e rule.
-RF.1.3.d.
-Use knowledge that every syllable must have a vowel sound to determine the number of syllables in a printed word.
-RF.1.3.e.
-Decode two-syllable words following basic patterns by breaking the words into syllables.
 EERF.1.3.d-f.
 Not Applicable The Extended Standards Educator Committee determined there are no relevant applications for these standards that are appropriate for students with significant cognitive disabilities.
-RF1.3.f.
-Read words with inflectional endings.
-RF.1.3.g.
-Recognize and read grade-appropriate irregularly spelled words.
-EERF.1.3.g.
+EERF.1.3.g .
 Recognize or read common, irregularly spelled words.
 Level IV Students will: EERF.1.3.g.
 Recognize and read common, irregularly spelled words.
 Ex.
 Students read common irregularly spelled words in a text (e.g., was, saw, they, who, of, night, what, said, are, etc.).
 Level III Students will: EERF.1.3.g.
 Recognize or read common, irregularly spelled words.
 Ex.
 Student will point to common irregularly spelled words in a text after the teacher reads a phrase or sentence (e.g., was, saw, they, who, of, what, said, are, etc.).
 Level II Students will: EERF.1.3.g.
 Recognize or read one common, irregularly spelled word.
 Ex.
 Recognize or read a common, irregularly spelled word in the classroom (e.g., who on the classroom chart, "Who is here today?").
 Level I Students will: EERF.1.3.g.
 Attend to one common, irregularly spelled word.
 Ex.
 Student will attend to peers or teacher reading a common, irregularly spelled word on the word wall.
-Fluency RF.1.4.
-Read with sufficient accuracy and fluency to support comprehension.
-RF.1.4.a.
-Read on-level text with purpose EERF.1.4.
+EERF.1.4.
 Read a familiar text to demonstrate fluency and comprehension.
 Level IV Students will: EERF.1.4.a.
 Read familiar texts with purpose and understanding.
 Ex.
 Read familiar texts to find the main idea.
 Ex.
-Answer questions after reading familiar texts. and understanding.
+Answer questions after reading familiar texts.
 EERF.1.4.a.
 Read a familiar text with purpose and understanding.
+Level III Students will: EERF.1.4.a.
+Read a familiar text with purpose and understanding.
+Ex.
+Read a familiar text to sequence the events in the story.
+Ex.
+Answer one question after reading a familiar text.
 Level II Students will: EERF.1.4.a.
 With a peer, read a familiar text with purpose and understanding.
 Ex.
 Choose a picture to answer a question after reading a familiar text with a peer.
+EERF.1.3.g.
+Recognize or read common, irregularly spelled words.
+EERF.1.4.
+Read a familiar text to demonstrate fluency and comprehension.
+EERF.1.4.a.
+Read a familiar text with